-Like in 2010 and 2011, the managers and organisers of the CSDP module, properly, were the International Office of TMA's Institute for Basic Officer Training, which also represents Austria in the European organs of discussion of the Initiative.
+Like in 2010, 2011 and 2012, the managers and organisers of the CSDP module, were the International Office of TMA's Institute for Basic Officer Training, which also represents Austria in the European Implementation Group of the Initiative.
 The Course Director for the module being also in charge for the international relations of the Institute, he had thus not only the experience of the CSDP module but also the technical expertise on CSDP and on the organisation of the international events.

-Like in 2011, the choice was made by the organisers to leave room for the action of the Austrian cadets, which had not only the task of being hosting students but also the role of co-organisers.
-The managers, indeed, wanted to give more responsibility to the hosting cadets and foster their capacity for managing elements of the module and contributing to the success of an important international event in their curriculum and for the life of the Academy.
-The different tasks were defined by the Course Director but they were not specifically assigned.
-There was room for each Austrian cadet for being in charge of one or the other aspect but it was their task to distribute the roles.
+Like in 2011 and 2012, the choice was made by the organisers to leave room for the action of the Austrian cadets, which had not only the task of being hosting students but also the role of co-organisers.
+The managers, indeed, wanted to give more responsibility to the hosting cadets, including the students hosted for a longer period of time than the module, and foster their capacity for managing elements of the module and contributing to the success of an important international event in their curriculum and for the life of the Academy.
+The different tasks were defined by the Course Director and freely distributed to the cadets, each Austrian cadet being in charge of one or the other aspect and being evaluated for the completion of this task.

 The global objective of their participation in the organisation was the "integration of the European and international participants", in providing them with a friendly and learning-prone environment.
-Therefore, their mission implied not only the daily life at the Academy during the module, e.g. in "accompanying" a foreign cadet, but also the preparation and management of the so-called "social events" or, in a more general way, all activities outside the classrooms15.
-The Course Director had only in his hands a list of "duty cadets", with general coordinators for one or the other activity to whom he could address if he had questions or information to give and they had informal "follow-up" contacts with the Course Director according to the - administrative, logistical, financial, e.g. - needs.
+Their mission implied not only the daily life at the Academy during the module, e.g. in "accompanying" a foreign cadet, but also the preparation and management of aspects touching on all activities inside and outside the classrooms15.
 The intention behind this delegation of power was to make the Austrian cadets16 responsible before the managers and the lecturers but primarily before their comrades and their fellow European colleagues, and to leave them learning from their own experiences...
-And from their mistakes if needs be.
+And from their possible mistakes.

-As already mentioned, their preparation and the implementation of the different aspects left between their hands from the first to the very last days of the modules have been observed, though not "controlled", by the Course Director.
+Their preparation and the implementation of the different aspects left between their hands from the first to the very last days of the modules have been observed, though not "controlled", by the Course Director.
 In the context of this external evaluation, it does not belong to the evaluator to assess the success or not of these achievements but only to report, on the basis of the level 1 surveys, about the satisfaction of the participants (and participants-organisers) and testify about the - undoubted - adequacy of the approach chosen of letting the role of the hosting cadets developing to this extent.
 It is, indeed, a first way for the participants to develop ownership for their learning path.